Crypto Tax Loss Harvesting in 2024

 Luckily for crypto investors, the Wash Sale Rule explicitly only applies to securities.
 The IRS considers cryptocurrency a property and not a security.
 Thus, the Wash Sale Rule does not currently apply to crypto investments.

-This may change in the future.
+This will likely change in the future.
 The US government is aware of this tax loophole and has made attempts to close it.

 The deadline for realizing cryptocurrency losses is December 31st.
 You will need to sell your crypto at a loss within the calendar year if you want to harvest those losses in your next year’s tax return.